Infant baptism

 Infant baptism, also known as christening or paedobaptism, is a Christian sacramental practice of baptizing infants and young children.
 Such practice is done in the Catholic Church, the Eastern Orthodox and Oriental Orthodox churches, various Protestant denominations, and also in other denominations of Christianity.
 The practice involves baptizing infants born to believing parents as a means of initiating them into the Christian faith.
 Supporters of infant baptism cite biblical references to the baptism of entire households in the New Testament, as well as Jesus' teachings on welcoming children, as justification for this approach.

-In contrast, believers' baptism (credobaptism) is based on the premise that baptism should be administered only to individuals who can personally profess their faith.
+In contrast, believer's baptism (credobaptism) is based on the premise that baptism should be administered only to individuals who can personally profess their faith.
 Those who support this view argue that baptism is a conscious act of commitment to Christianity, requiring an understanding of its significance.
 As a result, they maintain that only those capable of articulating their belief should participate in the sacrament.
 This perspective is commonly held by Anabaptists, Baptists, Pentecostals, and other evangelical groups.
-Proponents of believers’ baptism argue that the absence of explicit references to infant baptism in the New Testament, along with the significance of baptism as a personal commitment.
+Proponents of believers’ baptism argue that there are no explicit references to infant baptism in the New Testament, along with the significance of baptism as a personal commitment.